Nadal beats GB's Evans to continue run

 The Spaniard, who has not lost in 2022 and has 17 straight wins, broke early in set two and sealed a 7-5 6-3 win.

-Elsewhere Daniil Medvedev lost his last-32 match against Gael Monfils and will lose his world number one ranking.
+Elsewhere, Daniil Medvedev lost his last-32 match against Gael Monfils and will lose his world number one ranking.

+World number four Nadal, who staged an epic fightback to beat American Sebastian Korda in the previous round, is the man to beat at the moment - as Evans acknowledged.

+"It's tough to explain the feeling you get against him," said Evans.
+"He played very well, I thought, he was very aggressive and he didn't really give me much chance to come forward.

+"I was happy with the way I played.
+It's a terrible match-up for me - it would be nice to have a double handed backhand in this situation."

+Nadal's win means he will play American Reilly Opelka or Canada's Denis Shapovalov in the next round.

-Medvedev's position at the top of the rankings will last just three weeks and Serbia's Novak Djokovic will become world number one from Monday.
+Medvedev's defeat, meanwhile, means his position at the top of the rankings will last just three weeks and Serbia's Novak Djokovic will become world number one from Monday.

 Frenchman Monfils secured a 6-4 3-6 6-1 win by converting his sixth match point against Medvedev.
 In celebrating his surprise win over the Russian he pointed to his Ukrainian wife Elina Svitolina in the stands.